osohq/oso/docs/understand/policies/auth-models/rbac.rst

            :language: python

-        By registering our application class with oso, we can begin leveraging it from within our Polar policy:
+        By registering our application class with oso, we can begin leveraging it from within our policy:

         .. literalinclude:: /examples/rbac/python/04-external.py
            :caption: rbac.py